Why Us?

 Studies show the natural pathways of the brain are stimulated when our senses are engaged — visual, kinesthetic-motor, verbal, and auditory.

 The ILLUMINA METHOD combines explicit, sequential, and systematic, multisensory instruction as well as cognitive strategies essential for academic development.
-Students typically make a 1-2 year gain after six to twelve months.
+Students typically make a 1-2 year gain after six to twelve months of instruction.

 Individual.
 Prescriptive.
 Deliberate.